odarriba/dotfiles/README.md

   * `be`: as a shortcut of `bundle exec` (for example, `be rails s` instead of `bundle exec rails s`).
   * `ber`: as a shortcut of `bundle exec take` (for example, `ber db:migrate` instead of `bundle exec rake db:migrate`).
-  * `rm_dsstore`: function to remove recursively all the `.DS_Store` files in current folder and subfolders.
-Useful in external and network units to avoid sending lots of files not useful for non-OSX systems.
   * More... (check `.aliases` file for more aliases)

 ## contribute